 The following day they called me back to say they were really excited to use me and loved the sound of some services I’d offered and wanted to book.
 We then chatted a little further, and the bride-to-be mentioned that they’d previously spoken with another DJ who had told them he was “The Best Wedding DJ!” and was quite unequivocal in stating that, yet he wasn’t interested in meeting with them or finding out more about their day and what they wanted etc., which was one reason they decided not to book him.

 Later on I was thinking about the statement the DJ had made, that he was “The Best Wedding DJ”!
 It seems such an absurd statement to make for so many reasons.

-If you’re a good DJ then you’ll have a busy diary and not so much time to view other DJs performing.
-There are so many DJs around; it wouldn’t be possible to view them all if your own diary is busy, so therefore how would any DJ truly know if they were better than every other DJ?
+If you’re a good DJ, then you’ll have a busy diary and not so much time to view other DJs performing.
+There are so many DJs around; it wouldn’t be possible to view them all if your own diary is busy, so how would any DJ truly know if they were better than every other DJ?

-If you asked 100 people to list 10 things that defined a good wedding DJ you’d probably get all sorts of different replies because it’s so subjective and there can be no agreed defining rules.
+If you asked 100 people to list 10 things that defined a good wedding DJ you’d probably get many different replies because it’s so subjective and there can be no agreed defining rules.
 No DJ can be an expert in every music genre, and the music is different at every wedding depending on the average age range, music tastes, cultural makeup of the crowd, amount of time available for the dancing section (some weddings it might only be 1 1/2 hours if things are running late, at others it might be 5 hours).